Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Evaluation

 \paragraph{Experimental Setting}

-The generator and encoder are set as single-layer LSTM RNNs with hidden dimension of 256 and maximum sample length of 20.
-The Discriminator is set as a fully-connected layer or single-layer LSTM.
+The encoder and decoder are single-layer GRUs with a hidden dimension of 256 and maximum sample length of 20.
+The discriminator is a single-layer LSTM.
 To avoid a vanishingly small KL term in the VAE \cite{bowman2016generating}, we use a KL term weight annealing that increases from 0 to 1 during training according to a logistic scheduling. $\lambda_{disc}$ increases linearly from 0 to 20.
 Finally, we set the back-translation weight $\delta$ to 0.5.
-More specific information is provided in the supplementary material.
+All hyper-parameters are provided in the supplementary material (\ref{suppl:training}).

 {}